psychemedia/island-tales-book-one/51_march_of_the_blanketeers.md

 >
 > And so they went free.
 >
-> At this point, you may be wondering what happened to the "purseman", who had been charged with bringing the money collected at the meeting to help pay the way — for the food and the accommodation — of the petitioners as thy went alonfg the march?
+> At this point, you may be wondering what happened to the "purseman", who had been charged with bringing the money collected at the meeting to help pay the way — for the food and the accommodation — of the petitioners as they went along the march?
 >
 > Well, the story as I've heard it tell, was that a pretty penny in funds was raised.
 But that when he'd set off to catch up with the marchers, he'd taken a wrong turn and got lost.
 And only returned when the money had been spent...
 >